-Taking a daily vitamin supplement containing vitamin B-12 may help your body acquire the nutrients it needs if you have a vitamin B-12 shortage.
-But the effectiveness of vitamin B-12 supplements in lowering the incidence of depression has been questioned and the results of studies have been conflicting.
-Before taking a vitamin supplement, consult your doctor because B-12 and other vitamins can interact with some drugs, especially when used at high levels.
+A daily vitamin supplement containing vitamin B-12 may help your body acquire the nutrients it needs if you have a vitamin B-12 shortage.
+However, the effectiveness of vitamin B-12 supplements in lowering the incidence of depression has been questioned, and the results of studies have been conflicting.
+Before taking a vitamin supplement, consult your doctor because B-12 and other vitamins can interact with some drugs, mainly when used at high levels.

-Eating a nutritious diet that contains sources of important nutrients is the best approach to ensure that you are getting enough B-12 and other vitamins.
+A nutritious diet containing essential nutrients is the best way to ensure you get enough B-12 and other vitamins.
 Animal items like fish, lean meat, poultry, eggs, and low-fat and fat-free milk are rich sources of vitamin B-12.
-Breakfast cereals that have been fortified are a rich source of B-12 and other B vitamins.
+Breakfast cereals fortified are a rich source of B-12 and other B vitamins.

 Get Help.
 Get Better.
 Get Your Life Back.